dtischler/mbl-alpine-container/README.md

  cp alpine-python-iot.ipk.tar ../update-resources/alpine-python-iot.ipk.tar

  cd ../update-resources/

- mbl-cli -a 192.168.0.xxx put alpine-python-iot.ipk.tar /scratch
+ manifest-tool update device --device-id 016cee17a5260000000000010010022f --payload alpine-python-iot.ipk.tar --api-key ak_1MDE2OWY5ZjcxN2NhNWUwMjc0YzIxMDc3MDAwMDAwMDA016a0363d1145e0274c2107700000000Soxtd5TDuAYjzkiOC1HMibvaLq3oNGrz

- mbl-cli -a 192.168.0.xxx shell
+ (change your device id accordingly...it can be found in Pelion web dashboard)

- Now on the node:
+ It takes about 15 minutes to push the container, seemingly withought much progress, but it does work in the end.

- runc help (because the commands are different than Docker)<br>
+ From an SSH session, you can run:

- runc list (to see if the container is running)<br>
+ runc exec alpine-python-iot sh  (to start a console inside the running container)

- runc exec alpine-python sh (to poke around in the container)
+ influx -database 'iot-weather' -execute 'select * from fahrenheit' -pretty  (or other table as identified in the index.py fie)